-- 19 The Parish of Misson covers nearly 2500 hectares and is on the northern border of Bassetlaw District and adjoins South Yorkshire.
-The village is in the southern part of the Parish, the remaining area is open, flat agricultural land. - 20 In 2011 the Census recorded 745 residents living in 328 dwellings in Misson Parish. - 21 Table 1 shows the proportion of people of working age, children and older people in Misson compared to the district and national average.
+- The Parish of Misson covers nearly 2500 hectares and is on the northern border of Bassetlaw District and adjoins South Yorkshire.
+The village is in the southern part of the Parish, the remaining area is open, flat agricultural land. - 20 In 2011 the Census recorded 745 residents living in 328 dwellings in Misson Parish, while in the 2021 census this increased to 760 residents in 320 households. - Table 1 shows the proportion of people of working age, children and older people in Misson compared to the district and national averages.